McForce/projectapp/ContractorChangesSD.md

 Validation on save that the total Cost must equal the Opportunity’s Amount Automation - when the Contractor’s cost is updated the Change type on the Contractor Change record is set to Reallocation Multiple record updates on save
-Component is accessible through an action (button) on the Opportunity Technical Approach:
+Component is accessible through the Opportunity record page Technical Approach:

 Data Model Relationships: